-These SEMAS permits include a number of specific conditions for the conservation and protection of fauna and flora that are currently being integrated into planning for the Coringa Gold Project.
+These SEMAS permits include a number of specific conditions for the conservation and protection of fauna and flora that will be integrated into planning for the Coringa Gold Project.

-The Company holds two trial mining licenses for the tenements 850.567/1990 (valid until 25 November 2020) and 850.569/1990 (valid until 25 May 2020), issued by the Departamento Nacional de Produção Mineral (DNPM) and which each authorize mining of up to 50,000 tonnes of ore per annum.
+The Company holds two trial mining licenses for the tenements 850.567/1990 (valid until 25 November 2020) and 850.568/1990 (valid until 25 May 2020), issued by the Departamento Nacional de Produção Mineral (DNPM) and which each authorize mining of up to 50,000 tonnes of ore per annum.
 The Company also holds an Operating License issued by the Secretaria de Estado de Ambiente e Sustentabilidade (SEMAS) which complements the trial mining licenses and is valid until 8 August 2022.
 The Company intends to use these licenses to undertake initial underground development to verify the resource estimate, confirm geologic and grade continuity, and provide relevant data on the spatial distribution of underground mining areas to be taken into account during future engineering studies and subsequent mine development.
 The existing trial mining licenses contain the entirety of the Serra and Galena veins, as well as the bulk of the known Meio resources.

-In order to expand to full scale operations (i.e., the processing of up to 750 t/d of ore), Serabi will have to obtain further permits from SEMAS including a license for the construction of the processing plant, and culminating in Operating Licenses for full scale mining, processing operations and tailings storage facilities.
-An environmental impact study [i.e., the Coringa Gold Project Estudo de Impacto Ambiental/ Relatório de Impacto Ambiental (EIA/RIMA)], was submitted to SEMAS in December 2017 and the Company informed of provisional approval early in the first quarter of 2019 subject to the completion of necessary public hearings which the Company hopes can be held during the first half of 2019
+In order to expand to full scale operations (i.e., the processing of up to 465 t/d of ore), Serabi will have to obtain further permits from SEMAS including a license for the construction of the processing plant, and culminating in Operating Licenses for full scale mining, processing operations and dry stack tailings storage facility.
+An environmental impact study [i.e., the Coringa Gold Project Estudo de Impacto Ambiental/ Relatório de Impacto Ambiental (EIA/RIMA)], was submitted to SEMAS in December 2017 and approved by SEMAS in January 2019.
+However, the tailings dam collapse of Vale's Brumadinho operation in Minas Gerais prompted the company not to seek a public hearing at that time, but to amend the EIA/RIMA, replacing conventional tailings disposal with a 'filtration of tailings and dry stacking' technology instead.
+This amended EIA/RIMA was submitted and protocoled with SEMAS in September 2019.
+The company awaits news of an approval.

 In addition, under the trial mining permits, Chapleau is required to comply with various additional regulatory compliance and permitting requirements addressing a wide range of operational needs.
 These include fuel storage; non-hazardous and hazardous waste accumulation, storage, and disposal; transportation, storage, and safe use of explosives and mineral processing reagents; surface water drainage; archaeological resource assessment; worker health and safety programs; and other needs.
-None of these permits have been obtained as of the issue date of this technical report.
+None of these permits have been obtained as of the effective date of this technical report.
 Serabi will also be required to submit regular reports on operational, environmental, occupational health and safety, and social performance.

-As of the issue date of this technical report, applications for all required camp and processing start-up water have been submitted, and a tailings storage facility (TSF) permit request is nearing completion and is anticipated to be filed with SEMAS early in Q4 2017.
-Also, discussions for long- term land access agreements are underway with INCRA, a government agency which claims ownership of the surface rights where the Coringa Gold Project is situated.
+As of the effective date of this technical report, applications for all required camp and processing start-up water have been submitted, and a dry stack tailings storage facility (DSTSF) permit request is nearing completion and is anticipated to be filed with SEMAS early in Q4 2017.
+Also, discussions for long-term land access agreements are underway with INCRA, a government agency which claims ownership of the surface rights where the Coringa Gold Project is situated.